2729StormRobotics/tba-api-storm/README.md

 Note: All methods return Promises, so if you do not know what they are, read [this](https://davidwalsh.name/promises) article before continuing

+DEPRECATED: thebluealliance has deprecated their v2 api and will be decomissioned soon

 # Usage
 ## Installation